jherr/build-directus-pokemon-db/README.md

 # Create another user with read-only permissions

+If you are just playing around with stuff locally you can use the admin key.
+But if you want to share the code around you should create a user that has read-only permissions so that your data won't be corrupted (or worse).
+To make a read-only user follow the instructions below:

 * Click on the `Users` icon on the left sidebar
 * Click on the `+` button to create a new user
 * Specify a name and email for the user